-Insulin is a hormone that’s produced in the pancreas.
+Insulin is a hormone that the pancreas produces.
 If you have type 2 diabetes, your body’s cells do not correctly respond to insulin.
 Your pancreas then produces additional insulin as a response.

 This causes your blood sugar to rise, which can cause diabetes.
 If not managed well, high levels of blood sugar can cause serious health problems including: